 Next Steps & Additional Information

-Should your child's cohort or the school move to distance learning, this remote learning schedule would change to a full distance learning schedule.
+Space in this program is limited to ensure quality implementation.
+Should your child's cohort or the school move to Distance Learning, this schedule would change to a full distance learning schedule (more streamed course content, etc.)